Alfredredbird/tookie-osint/README.md

 # 📦 Installation
-The requirements will Automaticly Be Installed.
+The requirements will Automatically Be Installed.